Reporting Information for FSL Accountability and to Community Standards:

 The UIC Fraternity and Sorority Life (FSL) community is guided by a set of shared values and standards for behavior, where members and organizations must adhere: individually; as part of membership into the organization where they have initiated; among their governing council by-laws; and within the community at large.
 The FSL Handbook, plus chapter/council by-laws outlining rights and responsibilities for full FSL community participation, are the foundation of fraternity and sorority expectations.

-Should there be any concern that an individual student or a fraternity or sorority as an organization may be exhibiting behavior that stands contrary to these expectations, we ask you to please report that directly to your UIC FSL staff advisor in the Center for Student Involvement, located in Student Center East (SCE) Room 340, by visiting the office, or through direct contact using 312-996-7537 or email@example.com, so the university may then best address the situation at hand based on the evidence provided.
+Should there be any concern that an individual student or a fraternity or sorority as an organization may be exhibiting behavior that stands contrary to these expectations, we ask you to please report that directly to your UIC FSL staff advisor in the 3-South office suite, located in Student Center East (SCE) 340, or through direct contact at 312-996-7537, or firstname.lastname@example.org, so the university may then best address the situation at hand based on the evidence provided.

 In addition to not meeting the expectations of the FSL community, some behaviors may violate the community standards set out by the University of Illinois at Chicago's Student Disciplinary Policy, the most explicit expression of the University's values and expectations for students.
 Should you have first-hand knowledge of such behaviors, we encourage you to report.
 You can use the links below, which will initiate further outreach and inquiry by the Office of the Dean of Students.